sarahcalande/dumbo-web-082718/23_the_dom/README.md

   - Examples
     - `console` object
     - `navigator` object
-    - `location` objectt
+    - `location` object
     - `history` object
     - `localStorage` object
     - timers
-  - Everything that is not part of the document!
+  - Everything that is not part of the document
 - DOM and BOM APIs
   - The code that is available to us to manipulate the DOM and the BOM
 - How to add things to the DOM